CMUChimpsLab/CrowdsourcingApp/README.md

 - Display activities of other users.
 - Get alerted whenever a user enters or leaves a location for a task.

+## Creating How to Create an APK

+- Create new build configuration with task `assemble`
+- Compiled APK will be located at `app/build/outputs/apk/app-debug.apk`

 ## Issues

 - Check release log or change log.